 Setting up the tiles

-Given the arrangement of magnets we figured out in the first past, their orientations are
+Given the arrangement of magnets we figured out above, their orientations are

 and their locations on the tile are given by